jpmckeown/talon/README.md

-# Phaser.Js - Patience
+# Phaser.Js - Patience (Solitaire)

-Based on a tutorial by Scott Westover, a version of the one-player card game "Patience" implemented in Phaser 3 TypeScript.
+Based on a tutorial by Scott Westover, a version of the one-player card game "Patience", implemented in Phaser TypeScript.
+Originally version 3.80 and updated to Phaser 3.90

-## Local development
+## Requirements

+- [Node.js](https://nodejs.org) (version 18 or higher recommended)
+- A package manager: I use pnpm. but it will work with npm which comes with Node.js, or [pnpm](https://pnpm.io/), or [yarn](https://yarnpkg.com/)

+## To run the project on your computer.

+1. Clone the github repository

+2. Check terminal window is at project directory e.g. talon/

+3. Install dependencies with command `pnpm install` or `npm install`

+4. We don't use the vscode webserver, instead (and I like to get a new Terminal prompt at the project directory for this because once the webserver starts it will be running in its Terminal windows until you close the webserver.
+Start local webserver with command `pnpm start` or `npm install`

+5. It will say at what URL the local webserver is accessible.
+Likely it is `http://localhost:3000`

+6. To close the webserver I normally use Ctrl-C in that Terminal window.

 <a href="https://nodejs.org" target="_blank">Node.js</a> and <a href="https://pnpm.io/" target="_blank">pnpm</a> are required to install dependencies and run scripts using pnpm.